 IHA has led members and health care providers in addressing the growing need and demands of the health care workforce.

 IHA has successfully worked with the senior management and human resources departments at hospitals, nursing homes and home care agencies across New York State on a variety of workforce recruitment, retention, and training initiatives.
-Through IHA’s portfolio of Survey Solutions annual salary surveys, workforce shortage surveys, quarterly “hot jobs” surveys tracking vacancies in difficult to fill positions, regional workforce benchmarking reports/statistics, and access to grant funds, IHA works with State agencies (DOH, DOL, SED, OTDA) on educational programs and efforts related to health workforce development.
+Through IHA’s portfolio of Survey Solutions annual salary surveys, workforce shortage surveys, quarterly “hot jobs” surveys tracking vacancies in difficult to fill positions, regional workforce benchmarking reports/statistics, and access to grant funds, IHA works with State agencies (DOH, DOL, SED, OTDA) on educational programs and efforts related to healthcare workforce development.

 IHA has provided many quality education programs over the years, and has executed its mission of delivering quality health-related education through training grants via programming in the areas of worker upgrade training, nursing, technicians, multi-skilled workers, medical records, and other high demand health professions.
 Successes of IHA’s delivery of grant-funded programs include:

 - Administration of over $24M in grant awards over the past 17 years with no state disallowances or audit findings;

 - Over 3,000 individuals from Upstate NY counties have sought career information, training and job placement through our TANF-funded programs;